rust-lang/rust/CONTRIBUTING.md

 ```
 ./rustup-toolchain
 ```
+This will set up a rustup toolchain called `miri` and set it as an override for the current directory.

 [`rustup-toolchain-install-master`]: https://github.com/kennytm/rustup-toolchain-install-master

 ## Building and testing Miri

 Invoking Miri requires getting a bunch of flags right and setting up a custom sysroot with xargo.
 The `miri` script takes care of that for you.
 With the build environment prepared, compiling Miri is just one command away:

 ```